InteractiveComputerGraphics/SPlisHSPlasH/doc/file_format.md

   - 3: CoolWarm
   - 4: BlueWhiteRed
   - 5: Seismic
-* renderMinValue (float): Minimal value used for color-coding the color field in the rendering process.
+* renderMinValue (float): Minimum value used for color-coding the color field in the rendering process.
-* renderMaxValue (float): Maximal value used for color-coding the color field in the rendering process.
+* renderMaxValue (float): Maximum value used for color-coding the color field in the rendering process.

 ##### Viscosity